tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 # Adding hot module reloading

 Nearly there!
 All that remains is to add hot module reloading to the project.
-In reality, this is completely optional, but I find it invaluable for working on a React project, so would consider part of any project's setup.
-It's also not really Typescript-specific, but there aren't many good guides out there for setting up the latest version of HMR, and setting it up gives us a chance to see a couple of Typescript features.
+In reality, this is completely optional, but I find it invaluable for working on a React project, so would consider it part of any project's setup.
+It's also not really Typescript-specific, but there aren't many good guides out there for setting up the latest version of HMR, and setting it up gives us a chance to see a couple more tips on working with Typescript.

 1. **Create an `index.html` file** which will load the bundled JS and give React somewhere to mount the application to.
 Create the file in the project root with the following contents: